Starting from June 24, 2021, the authorities of the Arab Republic have established new entry requirements:

 To travel to the UK, you must meet the following requirements before flying:

 1. Submit a negative test result before departure (which must be done within 3 days before departure) in English.
+The hours will be calculated from the moment (time) of taking the test.

 According to information from www.gov.uk, the following types of tests are accepted: RT PCR, RT LAMP and antigen test from a lateral flow device.
 Details can be found by accessing the link.